 Mindfulness at work has real limits, especially when stress is caused by workload, role conflict, low control, or poor management.
 It can support awareness and regulation, but it should not be used to make unreasonable conditions seem acceptable.

-The World Health Organization classifies burnout as an occupational phenomenon tied to chronic workplace stress, which is why individual mindfulness practice should not be framed as a substitute for workload, staffing, or management changes source.
+The World Health Organization classifies burnout as an occupational phenomenon tied to chronic workplace stress, which is why individual mindfulness practice should not be framed as a substitute for workload, staffing, or management changes WHO report.

 - Mindfulness does not reliably fix burnout if the workload or power dynamics stay the same.